Skip to Content

 What Are the Signs and Symptoms of ACH?

 Living with ACH can be difficult, and it is important to recognize the signs and symptoms.
-The most common signs and symptoms of ACH include localized hair growth at the midline of the neck, as well as associated neurological and ocular abnormalities.
+The most common signs and symptoms of ACH include localized hair growth at the midline of the neck, which can be influenced by hormonal changes, such as those experienced during pregnancy when estrogen levels prolong the hair growth phase, as well as associated neurological and ocular abnormalities.

 It may also present itself in early childhood with mental retardation or other cognitive delays being a sign of an underlying condition.